friend-of-data/Client-churn-rate-prediction-using-ML-model/README.md

 ## **Data understanding**

-The dataset contains 14,999 rows and 13 columns, with each row representing a unique user and each column a specific feature associated with the user.
+The dataset contains 14,999 rows and 13 columns, with each row representing a unique user and each column a specific feature associated with the user (except the first column which is index).
 The table below demonstrates the overview of the data.

 |Column name |Type |Description
 |:-----------------------|:----:|:----------